johnstaveley/SecurityEssentials/Developer README.md

 Notes
 -----

-In order to get the acceptance tests running on the CI server I have included the 32 bit version of GeckoDriver.exe in the project.
-If you use Firefox 64bit, you will need to replace this with the 64 bit version
-Secure DevOps Kit for Azure (AzSK).
+Screenshots from failed selenium tests are stored in StorageAccountNonVNetName in container Selenium Secure DevOps Kit for Azure (AzSK).
 Documentation is here: https://github.com/azsk/DevOpsKit-docs and here: https://azsk.azurewebsites.net/03-Security-In-CICD/Readme.html#enable-azsk-extension-for-your-vsts-1
 	Azure_SQLDatabase_AuthZ_Use_AAD_Admin - switched off because we don't run an AD server Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server - switched off because threat detection is enabled at the server level and so doesn't need to be enabled at the database level
-	Azure_AppService_BCDR_Use_Multiple_Instances - ok to have 1 instance for the integration Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - removed as it has its own user database Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md
+	Azure_AppService_AuthN_Use_AAD_for_Client_AuthN - removed as application has its own user database Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md